Exam Weighting Calculator

 Final Mark = (Coursework Mark × Coursework Weight) + (Exam Mark × Exam Weight)

-Each percentage point on the exam changes your final mark by the exam's weighting.
-For example, with a 60% exam weighting, each extra mark on the exam adds 0.6% to your final module grade.
+Each percentage point on the exam changes your final mark by the exam's weighting expressed as a decimal.
+With a 60% exam weighting, each extra mark on the exam adds 0.6 percentage points to your final module grade.
+Scoring 10 marks higher on the exam therefore adds 6 percentage points to your final mark — enough to move from a 2:1 to a First in many cases.

 Frequently Asked Questions